vercel/next.js/docs/going-to-production.md

 ## Loading Performance

 To improve loading performance, you first need to determine what to measure and how to measure it.
-[Core Web Vitals](https://vercel.com/blog/core-web-vitals) is a good industry standard that is easily measured using your own web browser.
+[Core Web Vitals](https://vercel.com/blog/core-web-vitals) is a good industry standard that is measured using your own web browser.
 If you are not familiar with the metrics of Core Web Vitals, review this [blog post](https://vercel.com/blog/core-web-vitals) and determine which specific metric/s will be your drivers for loading performance.
 Ideally, you would want to measure the loading performance in the following environments:

 - In the lab, using your own computer or a simulator.
 - In the field, using real-world data from actual visitors.